ELTE-DH/NoSketch-Engine-Docker/README.md

 2. [Run or restart the container to apply](#3a-run-the-container) or [(re)build your custom image](#1-get-the-docker-image)

+Note: All users have the same privileges.
+Currently, there is no interface to manage users from the web UI.

 ### Shibboleth

 To be able to use the container as a Shibboleth SP (with eduid.hu)